Copyright15 way cablesCopyright

 Fig. 3 Tilt Switch: Figure 3 (above)

-The ICM-7555 is there to serve as a "pseudo-latch", by closing the circuit, the 470K is pulled "low", pin 2 is sent low
+The ICM-7555 is there to serve as a "pseudo-latch", by closing the circuit, the 470K is pulled "low", pin 2 is sent low and triggers the ICM-7555 retaining or " memorising " the last closed circuit state by the closing of the mercury switch.

 Resetting is via SW-2.
 Output " high " from pin 3 drives the base of Q1.
-Check first your transistor "specs" for base
+Check first your transistor "specs" for base saturation values and calculations.
+A 2N2222 should switch well with R3 as 1K ~ 1K8 depending of course on the load, a relay with a 350 ~ 600 ohms coil will suffice.
+Don't forget to add a protection diode across the relay pointing to + ve.

 The mercury switch is carefully inserted into a short 20mm tube of plastic then mounted in its normally 'open' position, in which this allows the ICM-7555 timer's " trigger " pin 2 to stay high being fed via R1 470K.
 The ICM-7555 has lower current usage.

-Pin 3 output will stay low, as established by C1 0.1uF on startup acting upon pin 4.
+Pin 3 output will stay low, as established by C1 0.1µF on startup acting upon pin 4.
 When the mercury switch is disturbed via vibration or movement thus causing its contacts to be bridged momentarily by the liquid mercury, the ICM-7555 latch is set to a high output level where it will stay even if the switch is returned to its starting position thus driving the base of Q1 via Rx (R3) which may be as low as 560 Ohms.
-Please observe static electricity CMOS handling procedures with this CMOS device.

 The high output can be used to enable an alarm of the visual or the audible type.
 Reset switch SW2 will silence the alarm and reset the latch.
 Note: Due to the required characteristics of the Vcc +ve turn on, C1 must be ceramic 0.1uF ( 100 nF ) capacitor.